jopaik/network_demos/network_upgrade_as_code/README.md

 # Summary of steps
 1. Install gdown
 2. Download the two c8000v images to `network_upgrade_as_code` and push to gitea
-3. Temporarily modify .gitignore and stage the .bin files.
-Also move the images out of the repo when done.
+3. Move the images out of the repo when done.
 4. Run the Network-Upgrade-Workflow template and choose image
 5. Approve the upgrade
 6. Review the Network-Upgrade-Upgrade jog-template